Screenshots may differ slightly depending on software version.

 Now for a really awesome scatterplot change the Y Axis to D:Stir Rate and the Z-Axis to Filtration Rate.
 This shifts graph columns to the third dimension, which provides a dramatic view of conditions leading to maximizing the response at the top left.
 The blue points at the top are at low concentration of formaldehyde.
 This looks extremely promising!

-Coming up soon, you will use powerful analysis features in Design-Expert to find out what’s really going on in this wafer-board production process.
+Coming up soon, you will use powerful analysis features in Stat-Ease to find out what’s really going on in this wafer-board production process.

 To begin analyzing the design, click the Filtration Rate response node on the left side of your screen.
 Leave the Configure analysis options at their default of linear regression with no transform, and press Start Analysis.
 This brings up the analytical tool bar across the top of the screen.
 To do the statistical analysis, simply click the tabs progressively from left to right.